snowch/hsm-guide/book.md

 TODO: Key encrypting Key versus Data Encrypting Key
 TODO: Thales Simulator project overview.

-## Thales History and Versions
+## Thales HSM History and Versions

+TODO provide a brief history of THales HSMs and an overview of current HSM versions.

 ## Introduction to the Thales Simulator

+TODO introduce the Thales Simulator

 ## Thales Simulator Exercises

+This section provides some exercises to get hands on experience using the Thales Simulator.

 ### Setting up the Thales Simulator

 In this exercise, you will download, install and run the Thales Simulator on a Windows machine.
-The purpose of this exercise is to get the Thales Simulator setup ready for use in later chapters.
+The purpose of this exercise is to get the Thales Simulator setup and ready for use in later chapters.

 #### Download and Install the Thales Simulator